opendcs/opendcs/CONTRIBUTING.md

 - The project is managed by The OpenDCS Consortium not a single vendor.
 Use the OpenDCS name in adverts/leaflets appropriately.
 - Before starting on a large project
   - Review the project, milestones, discussions, and issues sections of each opendcs repository to know what current plans are.
-  - Please contact us through github tools or the mailing list *before* starting on a large project.
+  - Please contact us through GitHub tools or the mailing list *before* starting on a large project.

 Commit access will be revoked if a given developer continually push changes that negatively affect other supported components.
 Pull-requests will be denied if they don't me the guidelines below are not followed and the developer is unwilling to make corrections.